-This section includes topics that explain programming concepts that are generally applicable to any app that you write, if you are using C#, Microsoft Visual Basic, or Visual C++ component extensions (C++/CX) as your programming language and XAML for your UI definition.
-This includes basic programming concepts such as using properties and events, and how these apply to Universal Windows Platform (UWP) app programming.
-The Universal Windows Platform (UWP) extends C#, Visual Basic, or C++/CX concepts of properties and their values by adding the dependency property system.
-Topics in this section also document the XAML language as it is used by the UWP, and cover basic scenarios and advanced topics explaining how to use XAML to define the UI for your UWP app.
+This section includes topics that explain programming concepts that are generally applicable to any app that you write using C#, Visual Basic, or Visual C++ component extensions (C++/CX) and XAML for your UI definition.
+The programming concepts include how to use properties and events and how they apply to Universal Windows Platform (UWP) app programming.
+The Universal Windows Platform extends C#, Visual Basic, or C++/CX concepts of properties and their values by adding the dependency property system.
+Topics in this section also document the XAML language as it's used by the UWP and basic to advanced scenarios about how to use XAML to define the UI for your UWP app.

 |Custom dependency properties||Explains how to define and implement custom dependency properties for a Windows Runtime app using C++, C#, or Visual Basic.|

 |Attached properties overview||Explains the concept of an attached property in XAML and provides some examples.|

 |Custom attached properties||Explains how to implement a XAML attached property as a dependency property and how to define the accessor convention that is necessary for your attached property to be usable in XAML.|

 |Events and routed events overview||Describes the programming concept of events in a Windows Runtime app when using C#, Visual Basic, or C++/CX as your programming language and XAML for your UI definition.
 You can assign handlers for events as part of the declarations for UI elements in XAML, or you can add the handlers in code.
 Windows Runtime supports routed events: certain input events and data events can be handled by objects beyond the object that fired the event.
 Routed events are useful when you define control templates or use pages or layout containers.|